 The department shall consider, among other things, the appropriateness of the course for the discipline and the department.
-The department chair shall enter the result of the departmental vote in Curriculum Central.
+Any suggestions for modifications to the proposal made by the department should be made by the proposer before the document is submitted to the Curriculum Committee.
+The department chair shall enter the result of the departmental vote in the system database.

 Approval Level 3.
 The Faculty Senate.

-The Faculty Senate shall consider, among other things, whether faculty deliberations at the departmental and CCAAC level have been fair.
-The Presiding Chair of the Faculty Senate shall enter the result of the Senate’s vote in Curriculum Central.
+The Faculty Senate shall consider, among other things, whether faculty deliberations at the departmental and Curriculum Committee level have been fair.
+The Presiding Chair of the Faculty Senate shall enter the result of the Senate’s vote in the system database.